snowtrack/snowtrack-docs/docs/manage-projects.md

 ### Restore Project

-All projects whose versions are stored in the [global version database](terminology.md#version-database) can be restored by Snowtrack.
+All projects whose versions are stored in the [version database](terminology.md#version-database) can be restored by Snowtrack.
 Within `Manage Projects` click **Restore project**.
 Snowtrack will restore the project at its priginal location.

 ![full](/img/restore-project.png)